JessyLedama/staff_management/readme.md

 - 4. Messaging of Staff
 - ETC.

-## MAKE Sure to look at the .env.example to see the list of simple configuration options to achieve more.
+Peek into the .env.example file to see the list of simple configuration options to achieve more.